k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

 ### Interfaces Overview

-Let’s understand which Interfaces are availablein the Fabric Studio:
+Let’s understand which Interfaces are available in the Fabric Studio:

 [Interface Overview](/articles/05_DB_interfaces/01_interfaces_overview.md)